 Time and again, studies have proved that compassionate leaders are preferred more among employees, more popular among clients, more comfortable to talk to, and more positive in giving honest feedback.
 They are sure shot resources for guaranteeing the development and success of the organization.

 A compassionate leader is someone who:

-- Is self-motivated and able to influence his employees positively.
+- Is self-motivated and able to influence employees positively.

-- Builds long-term trusting relationships and collaborations for his company.
+- Builds long-term trusting relationships and collaborations for the company.

 - Is morally strong and has an ethical code of conduct.